HMS Petard (G56): The Uarsciek action

 While on her way to Malta with Queen Olga from Benghazi on 15 December 1942, Petard (still under the command of Lt Cmdr Thornton), engaged and sank the Italian Adua-class submarine Uarsciek.
-At first it was thought that Uarsciek might be the British submarine P-35, but in the darkness the Italian vessel fired two torpedoes which Petard successfully 'combed' by turning between the torpedo tracks.
+At first it was thought that it might be the British submarine P-35, but in the darkness the Italian vessel fired two torpedoes which Petard 'combed' by turning between the torpedo tracks.
 She then replied with two depth charge patterns followed by one from Queen Olga which forced the damaged submarine to the surface 200 yd from Petard.
 She was illuminated by both ship's searchlights.
 Men seen on the casing were then engaged by Petard's guns.
-There are some discrepancies in the recollections of crew members about the gun action, but what is known is that Petard "half-rammed" the submarine which sank some time later.
+There are some discrepancies in the recollections of crew members about the gun action but what is known is that Petard "half-rammed" the submarine which sank some time later.
 The two destroyers were rapturously received on their arrival in Malta.
 Petard subsequently spent time in dry dock in Alexandria for repairs to her bows following the collision.
 Two DSOs, one DSC, two DSMs and several Mention in Despatches (MiD) were awarded for the action.
 King George II of Greece, as well as decorating his own men, also awarded the War Cross, Third Class, to Thornton.

 The Mediterranean, part three

 New captain

 Thornton's last operation with the ship was commanding the escort of a slow convoy to Alexandria, leaving Haifa on 31 December 1942.
 Petard went into dry dock once more when it was discovered that the previous visit was unsatisfactory.
 Thornton left the ship without ceremony on 9 January 1943 at his own request.
 The strain of command had taken its toll.
-One of his last actions was to send the ceremonial colours from Uarsiek to Walkers Yard in Newcastle.
+One of his last actions was to send the ceremonial colours from Uarsciek to Walkers Yard in Newcastle.
 It was to be the last such gift.
 His replacement was Lieutenant Commander Rupert Egan RN, who joined from his previous command, the destroyer Croome.